The 20 Most Fun Colleges In America

 Almost half of Lehigh undergraduates are part of a fraternity or sorority, and the Greek scene definitely sets the social tone for the campus.

-The school takes part in one of the most revered traditions in college sports -- 'The Rivalry' -- an annual football game against nearby Lafayette College that will see its 150th game this year.
+The school takes part in one of the most revered traditions in college sports -- 'The Rivalry' -- an annual football game against nearby Lafayette College that will see its 150th game in 2014.

-There's a lot of alcohol at the University of Wisconsin -- both beer and hard liquor -- and students take advantage of a small, but active Greek scene, as well as other social opportunities in Madison.
+KSU students love their school, due in large part to the plethora of sports, both intramural and their Wildcat athletic teams.

+Students head off campus to take advantage of 'Aggieville' -- a throwback to KSU's original mascot -- which is an area of Manhattan, Kansas packed with college bars.

 Santa Barbara, California